 4 Conversion test

 The message test helps you to address the pain points and clarify the confusion.
 For example, usually, visitors don’t believe in free things.
-With a message test, you can see how the conversion rate goes up.
+You can see how the conversion rate goes up with a message test.

 Conversion texts are the key conversion milestone.
 Once the user takes that step, they are likely to become a valuable customer.
 This could be an intro video or something else that gets your visitor to these moments faster.